suppaduppax/sunday-morning-dl/README.md

 Create a `plex-token.txt` file and place the Plex API token inside it

 ### Discord Webhook
-Create a `discord-webhook.txt` file and place the web hook inside it
+Create a `discord-webhook.txt` file and place the webhook inside it

 ### Install yt-dlp
 ```bash